-The Bowl of Beauty Peony (Paeonia lactiflora ‘Bowl of Beauty’) blooms early in peony season, blooming in the middle of spring.
+The Bowl of Beauty Peony (Paeonia lactiflora ‘Bowl of Beauty’) blooms early in the peony season, blooming in the middle of spring.
 The plants grow slowly, reaching 34″-36″ tall with a full-grown width of 32″-36″ wide.
-The Bowl of Beauty Peony was bred by Aart Hoogendoorn of Boskoop, Netherlands, and introduced in 1949.
+The Bowl of Beauty Peony was bred by Aart Hoogendoorn of Boskoop, Netherlands, and was introduced in 1949.

 Read more about the Bowl of Beauty Peony.